syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The output of the above code is shown below.
+The output of the previous code is shown as follows.

 ![](Working-with-Cell-or-Range-Formatting_images/Working-with-Cell-or-Range-Formatting_img4.jpeg)

 ## Apply Color Settings

-Colors gives enhancement to cell values to highlight data.
-These color settings in a cell are differentiated as BackColor, ForeColor and PatternColor.
+Colors give enhancement to cell values to highlight the data.
+These color settings in a cell are differentiated as BackColor, ForeColor, and PatternColor.

 **Back** **Color** **settings**

-Back color of a cell can be set using **ColorIndex** property of __CellStyle__ as shown below.
+Back color of a cell can be set using the **ColorIndex** property of __CellStyle__ as shown as follows.

 {% tabs %}
 {% highlight c# %}